Does Baking Soda Remove Moisture?

 What Causes Moisture in the Home?

 Prevention is indeed better than cure.
-Should you want to refrain from buying a dehumidifier or using baking soda to solve your problem, you must identify what causes the problem so it will no longer occur in the future.
+Should you want to refrain from buying a dehumidifier or using baking soda to solve your problem, you must identify what causes the problem so it will no longer occur.

 Here are common causes of moisture at home: